DjanQuiltDB/djanquiltdb/docs/modules/commands/purge_shard_data.rst

 ``--noinput``
 ~~~~~~~~~~~~~~
-Do NOT prompt the user for input of any kind.
+Do NOT prompt the user for input of any kind and assume "yes" on all questions.